-Foam-making chemicals are the essential raw materials that determine the quality, density, flexibility, and durability of polyurethane foam.
-Every PU foam chemical including polyols, isocyanates, blowing agents, catalysts, surfactants, and additives plays a specific role in the foam generation process, ensuring consistent and high-performance foam production.
+Foam-making chemicals are the key raw materials used in Polyurethane Foam Production that determine the quality, density, flexibility, and durability of PU foam.
+The main chemicals used in PU foam manufacturing include polyols, isocyanates, blowing agents, catalysts, surfactants, and additives, with each component playing an important role in foam formation and performance.

 Understanding Foam-Making Chemicals